 Bringing transparency to energy and the environment

-The Laboratoire des Sciences du Climat et de l’Environnement (LSCE) and Kayrros (a Paris based EO startup), are looking for a motivated postdoc / young scientist candidate for a joint project focused on using shortwave infrared measurements acquired by hyperspectral satellite imagers to detect anomalous methane emissions in the atmosphere.
+The Laboratoire des Sciences du Climat et de l’Environnement (LSCE) and Kayrros (a Paris based EO startup), are looking for a motivated postdoc / young scientist candidate for a joint project focused on ground-breaking methods to quantify global carbon emissions using satellite imagery and machine learning.

 - Programming skills, preferably in Python.

-- PhD in remote sensing, machine learning or related field.
+- PhD in a field such as signal processing, remote sensing, machine learning or statistics.

 - Autonomy, ability to work in a team and time management skills.

 - Experienced in multidisciplinary team-based activities with the ability to effectively communicate with colleagues and with staff from the partners of a project.

 What Kayrros and the LSCE can offer you:

 LSCE is a world-class research laboratory established and a collaboration between CEA, CNRS and the University of Versailles Saint-Quentin (UVSQ).
 It is part of the Institute Pierre Simon Laplace (IPSL).
 LSCE hosts approximately 300 researchers, engineers and administrative staff including many PhD and master’s students.
 This project will provide the employee with the opportunity to work directly on advanced methods with researchers from the LSCE and other institutions.

 The purpose of this joint position between LSCE and Kayrros is to develop R&D that becomes sustainable and could lead to a permanent position opening at Kayrros during or after the position duration.

 Location: Laboratoire des Science du Climat et de l’Environnement (https://www.lsce.ipsl.fr) located about 20 km from the heart of Paris in the Orme des Merisiers green area.